This one-day hands-on workshop, introduces the fundamentals of data visualisation and infographic design.

 At the start of the process the range of possible outcomes can be a daunting prospect.
 During this workshop we will consider all the factors that have an impact on the infographic you end up with - design, insight, audience, and platform - and look at the steps you need to go through to get to a good result.

-While we will discuss the tools available for creating data visualisations and infographics – and have a go on laptops* in the afternoon – the emphasis of the day will be on understanding the principles that underpin a successful piece of work rather than mastering the tools to create it.
+Whilst we discuss the tools available for creating data visualisations and infographics - the emphasis of the day will be on understanding the principles that underpin a successful piece of work rather than mastering the tools to create it.
+A laptop may be useful for the afternoon exercise.

 The day will involve both theory, explained with illustrated examples, as well as exercises so attendees can explore ideas and learn for themselves.
-You will require A4 paper/pencils/pens/coloured markers and be willing to work in online teams.
+You will require a computer/laptop that has a camera/A4 paper/pencils/pens/coloured markers and be willing to work in online teams.

 - How, why and when to use an infographic